chryswoods/teaching/python_regexp/README.md

 Note that you can match the `.` character using `\.`, e.g. to match `Dr.` use `re.search(r"Dr\.", line)`

 If you get stuck, an example output is [here](https://chryswoods.com/intermediate_python/greetings.html)

-### Replacing

-Find all words that follow "the" in "textfile" (the Hamlet soliloquy) and replace them with "banana".

-If you get stuck, take a look at the example output [here](https://chryswoods.com/intermediate_python/replace.html)